SnakeDrake/ED-Mission-Optimizer/README.md

 ![image](https://github.com/user-attachments/assets/d019c6c5-f672-45b9-8378-9d6dca335084)

 Then you can manually save, and if if you can i want the content of the file settings.json so i can complete the tool.

+A big thanks for the guys who created Ardent-Insight, this tool is based on their API.